Divide

 -

-Matrix mode, which processes non-scalar input data as matrices.
+- processes non-scalar input data in the form of matrices.

 When you set Multiplication to Element-wise(.*)

-The Number of inputs determines both the number of inputs and whether each will be multiplied or divided to form the output.
+The value of the Number of inputs parameters determines both the number of input data and whether each will be multiplied or divided to form the output data.

-To calculate the output data, the block first expands all inputs to a single size (using the standard broadcast) and then performs element-by-element operations.
+To compute the output, the block first expands all inputs to a single size (using the standard broadcast) and then performs element-by-element operations.

-This table shows the output of the Divide block for sample inputs using the specified values for the Number of inputs parameter.
+This table shows the output of the Divide block for example inputs usage of the specified values for the parameters Number of inputs.

 ---|---|